shubhams11-gt/Brilworx/README.md

 # Brilworx
 Clone of a site name Brilworx

-Right now the site is not responsive ,it's only made for pc's so try to run the code only on pc
+Right now the site is not responsive and it's only ment for pc's so dont run it on small screens.

 I have also hosted the webpage here's the link: